transdigiware/blockchain/reference/hsm-gemalto.md

   ```
   {: codeblock}

-3. **HSM server** Assign a partition to the newly created client on the HSM server by running the following command:
+3. **HSM server:** Assign a partition to the newly created client on the HSM server by running the following command:

   ```bash
   client assignpartition -client ${CLIENT_NAME} -partition ${PARTITION_NAME}